-While debugging large programs, it may be mysterious how and when a bug occurs.
-This mystery may take much time from programmers as they search through all the lines of code in order to find out where the error occurred and what problems it causes in the program.
+While working on quality assurance, debugging large programs, and following a website testing checklist, it may be mysterious how and when a bug occurs.
+This mystery may take much time for programmers as they search through all the lines of code in order to find out where the error occurred and what problems it causes in the program.

 However, in case the program is created with modularity in mind, each task has its own individual section of code.
 As a result, if a problem arises in a particular function, the programmers realize where to look and how to manage a smaller portion of code.